napari/napari-plugin-devtools/README.md

 to install, and would register entry points with napari.

 There are two parts to the validation tool.
-One part is a command line interface and the other is a pytest fixture.
+One part is a command line interface, and the other is a pytest fixture.

 ### Command Line Interface (CLI) Usage
-The CLI can be used by continuous integration (CI) pipelines to perform a quick verification of a plugins setup without any specific input required.
+The CLI can be used by continuous integration (CI) pipelines to perform a quick verification of a plugin setup without any specific input required.
 It serves as a quick "sanity check".
-(It is also accessible from python in validation.py)
+(It is also accessible via Python in validation.py)

 The tool can be run as `npd <cmd>`. where currently we support cmd `validate`: